Constellation-Labs/documentation-hub/validate/automated/nodectlUpgrade.md

 ## Upgrading with nodectl

 There are `3` upgrade mechanisms regarding `nodectl`.
-1. Upgrade the **nodectl** utility to a new version. (binary)
+1. Upgrade the nodectl utility to a new version. (binary)
-2. Upgrade your Node to handle new features of **nodectl**, or modify some elements to make your Node more efficient when working with the **nodectl** utility.
+2. Upgrade your Node to handle new features of nodectl, or modify some elements to make your Node more efficient when working with the nodectl utility.
-3. Upgrade **Tessellation** and any elements of the VPS that may require modification to work with the **Tessellation** protocol.
+3. Upgrade Tessellation and any elements of the VPS that may require modification to work with the Tessellation protocol.

 Mechanisms `2` and `3` may include updating features of the VPS to facilitate functionality of your Node.

-Using **nodectl's** built-in [upgrade command](./nodectlCommands#upgrade_nodectl), you do not have to worry about the differences mentioned when upgrading nodectl.  **nodectl** is smart enough to guide you through the upgrade process.
+Using **nodectl's** built-in [upgrade command](./nodectlCommands#upgrade_nodectl), you do not have to worry about the differences mentioned when upgrading nodectl.  nodectl is smart enough to guide you through the upgrade process.
 It will know if you need any extra steps to complete.

 These steps include:
-  - Is it safe to upgrade from the current version of **nodectl** your Node is running to the latest version?
+  - Is it safe to upgrade from the current version of nodectl your Node is running to the latest version?
     - There is an [upgrade path](./nodectlUpgradePath) that might need to be taken; dependent on, how long you have waited to upgrade your Node.
-  - Does your Node require any extra upgrade steps to complete the **nodectl** upgrade for effective operation.
+  - Does your Node require any extra upgrade steps to complete the nodectl upgrade for effective operation.

 ### Upgrade to new version of nodectl

-**nodectl** is simply a single binary files compiled to work on 1 of either 2 Linux architectures.
+nodectl is simply a single binary files compiled to work on 1 of either 2 Linux architectures.
 That is to say, it is single file that you can simply download from the Internet and execute on your system.

 :::warning
-**nodectl** has **2** separate binary files.
+nodectl has **2** separate binary files.
 Both work **only** on Linux Debian based distributions
   - x86_64
   - arm64
 :::

-In the **unlikely event** you need to do a manual upgrade of **nodectl**, it will be necessary to make sure the binary is executable (*This is an advanced system management process*).
+In the **unlikely event** you need to do a manual upgrade of nodectl, it will be necessary to make sure the binary is executable (*This is an advanced system management process*).
 We will cover manual downloads below.

 #### Upgrade detection

-**nodectl** is smart enough to attempt to determine if there is an upgrade available.
+nodectl is smart enough to attempt to determine if there is an upgrade available.
 By reaching out to an external source (*scrapping the nodectl repository on GitHub* ) nodectl will check for the latest upgrade.

 As an example (*the list command is unrelated to this document's purpose*), a [`sudo nodectl list`](./nodectlCommands#list) command was issued, and a **new** version on nodectl was detected.